-You can also change programs using our wireless accessories and smartphone apps.
+You can also change programs using a Remote Control 2 or the BeMore app.

 If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.
 The same number of beeps will then sound in the second hearing aid.